mehkij/calculator/README.md

 # calculator

-Final project as apart of The Odin Project's curriculum.
+Final project in the Foundations section as apart of The Odin Project's curriculum.